arunsadhasivam/MachineLearning/AnalyticVidhyaNotes/5)Getting Started with Deep Learning-pytorch/11)IntroductiontoLangchain-BuildingGenAiApps&Agents/1) Introduction/5) IntroductiontoLangServe.md

 ==========

-- deploy langchain runnable and  chain as REST API.
+- developers deploy langchain runnable and  chain as REST API.
 - build with FAST API , it gives api documentation and a playground for langchain apps
 - langserve enable LLM as service